aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 ---
+class: middle inverted

+Keep expandable content links where they are.

+Keep modals simple

+Screen readers hate Scrollable content

+---
-class: middle, inverse
+class: middle inverse

 ## Visual Design

 ### Color Contrast

-- there be standards for compliance
+> there be standards for compliance

-	- your icons don't matter—actually, all that matters is text on a background
+> all that matters is text on a background

+Decorative icons don't matter to the WCAG actually, so if you wanted to, you _could_ ignore those.

 > look these up